csae8092/posts/pimp-de-web-app/part-3-bookmark-filtered-tablesorter-results.md

 ![image alt text](https://raw.githubusercontent.com/csae8092/posts/master/pimp-de-web-app/images/part-3/image_2.jpg)

 Pretty neat, isn't it?
 But we are only have way there.
-Because if we try to copy this dynamically created URL, open a new browser window and open there this URL, we will the whole list of persons.
-So what we have to do now is somehow ingest the value our "?person=" param into the tablesorter's filter field, when the page loads.
+Because if we try to copy this dynamically created URL, open a new browser window and browse to this URL, we will see the whole list of persons.
+So what we have to do now is to ingest the value our "?person=" parameter into the tablesorter's filter field when the page loads.
 This is done with the following changes:

 ```javascript